aineko-dev/aineko/docs/start/quickstart.md

 ??? tip "Having trouble getting the correct version of python?"

     We recommend using [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#getting-pyenv) to manage your Python versions.
-Once you have pyenv installed, you can run the following commands in your project directory to install Python 3.10.
+Once you have pyenv installed, you can run the following commands in your project directory to install one the supported versions.
+For example:

     ```bash
     pyenv install 3.10